-The Company also remained steadfast in its commitment to its communities and the environment and delivered significant progress on its related ESG initiatives in 2022, including the achievement of its zero landfill goal for its wholly owned U.S. and European manufacturing operations, the expansion of the zero landfill initiatives to its corporate and research and development facilities by 2025, and meaningful steps towards the achievement of its long-term goal of achieving carbon neutrality by 2040.
-For additional information, please refer to the Company's 2023 Corporate Social Values Report located on the Tempur Sealy Investor website at http://investor.tempursealy.com under the caption "Sustainability and Corporate Governance - Annual Reports".
+Company also remained steadfast in its commitment to its communities and the environment and delivered significant progress on its related ESG initiatives in 2023, including expanding the achievement of its zero landfill goal at our Canadian and Mexican manufacturing operations, while maintaining the status for its wholly owned U.S. and European manufacturing operations, and meaningful steps towards the achievement of its long-term goal of achieving carbon neutrality by 2040.
+For additional information, please refer to the Company's 2024 Corporate Social Values Report located on the Tempur Sealy Investor website at http://investor.tempursealy.com under the caption "Sustainability and Corporate Governance - Annual Reports".